department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="drc-program">If you have less than 90 days left on active duty: Apply through the Decision Ready Claim (DRC) program or other options</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="drc-program">If you have less than 90 days left on active duty: <br>
+Apply through the Decision Ready Claim (DRC) program or file a fully developed or standard claim</button>
 <div id="drc-program" class="usa-accordion-content">

 If you have less than 90 days left on active duty, you have 2 options for filing a disability claim: